willstepp/dogs-of-santiago/dos.md

 The woods ended and before them was a construction site of some kind, the soil dug up in large muddy hills around an enormous pit.
 There was wood and debris.
 Constanza navigated around it like she had traveled this way before, and led them down a muddy makeshift set of steps.
 As they walked down into the pit he gazed across it and could not quite make out the other side.
 There was a fog.
 There were old cars sticking out of the ground, excavated, rusted.
 The impression was something like a garden of ancient automobiles.
 But there were people too, all swaying to some music he did not hear.
 People he recognized, Ben from the Fulbrights at California Cantina, the pony-tailed man from the riots in Plaza Italia, even the one-legged father from San Bernardo, all there, standing in front of an orb at the center of the pit, the source of the light he realized, spinning, shining, enormous in mass, not unlike the sun.

-One by one people walked into the orb, their flesh burning up instantly.
+One by one people walked into the incandescence, their flesh burning up instantly.
 He watched them each without a care for their personal well-being walk directly into the hot center.

 Constanza gripped his hand more tightly than before as they entered the plain of cars, surrounded by people dancing to the music.
 Then the music came to him and he felt the rhythm of it and soon he and Constanza were dancing together, embraced.
 He kissed her.

 "What is happening?"
 Will asked.

-"Do not be afraid," she reassured him, feathering his hair with her hand, "it will always be like this."
+"Do not be afraid," she reassured him, feathering his hair with her hand, "it has always been like this."

 "Always?"